TOP 70 Rainy Day Ideas and Activities For Kids In Sydney

 INDOOR MINIGOLF: Visit Putt Planet for some fun indoor minigolf at Miranda.
 This is one seriously quirky 18-hole putt-putt course – you'll feel as if you've stepped into Mombasa as you golf through bustling marketplaces and even sewers.
 More mini golf for kids here.

 GO SWIMMING: Find some of our favourite Sydney indoor pools here. as well as those pools that are heated throughout the year.
 Our top pick?
 Sydney Olympic Aquatic Centre's EPIC Splasher's Water Playground where it feels like summer all year round.

-VISIT A KID-FRIENDLY MUSEUM: We love The Powerhouse Museum, especially their renovated FREE Wiggles Exhibition (Ultimo), The Australian Museum and their awesome Kidspace for 0-5’s (City Centre), the Justice and Police Museum (Circular Quay), Hyde Park Barracks (City Centre) and the Museum of Fire (Penrith).
+VISIT A KID-FRIENDLY MUSEUM: We love The Powerhouse Museum, especially their renovated FREE Wiggles Exhibition (Ultimo), The Australian Museum and their awesome Kidspace for 0-5’s (City Centre - currently closed due to renovations), the Museum of Contemporary Art, the Justice and Police Museum (Circular Quay), Hyde Park Barracks (City Centre - currently closed due to renovations) and the Museum of Fire (Penrith).

 GO TO A GALLERY: If you can keep the kiddies on reasonably low volume, have a wander ’round the MCA and their fantastic FREE family trail (Circular Quay) or Art Gallery NSW (Botanic Gardens).
 White Rabbit Gallery (Chippendale) often has interesting art on display as well as regular kids' activities.